 Shops can only promote this food supplement by saying that CBD oil helps to relax the body and mind, like a herbal tea.
 Testimonial evidence given by men and women across France and the EU cannot be discussed as there is not enough research study results to make such claims fact in their eyes.

 Cannabidiol Promotion Levels in France

-French laws even prohibit the promotion of CBD oil.
-Images of cannabis or any kind of advertisement that involves the properties of CBD is not permitted.
+French laws prohibit the promotion of CBD oil as anything other than a food supplement.
 The slightest mistake on the part of any shop owner who possesses sells, consumes, or promotes CBD oil will result in strict action.

 The bottom line is:

 - CBD oil made from hemp is permitted in France.

 - The possession, consumption, promotion and sale of CBD oil made from other forms of Cannabis is not permitted.

 - THC in CBD oil is now authorised, meaning full-spectrum CBD oil, once the THC content is less than 0.2%.

 - Shop owners can promote CBD oil as a relaxant but not as health supplements or claim that CBD has any medicinal or health benefits.

 CBD oil is legal in France but in a very limited form.
 CBD Oil must not contain any THC, meaning Full Spectrum CBD oil is illegal.
 CBD isolate on the other hand is legal in very limited forms.
 The CBD must only come from the Cannabis strain hemp.